miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 If you follow an American down the street - she you are easily planted for five years.
 If you are pinched her ass - you shine even more.
-The first is called "sexual harassment," more specifically, stalking.
-And the second - "sex assolt ", more specifically" anal penetration ".
+The first is called "sexual harassment", more specifically, stalking.
+And the second - "sex assolt", more specifically "anal penetration".
 Remember the terms, useful in a conversation with lawyers.